robbtraister/fusion/documentation/engine/CONSUMER.md

 class MyComponent extends React.Component {
   render () {
-    return <div>{this.context.globalContent.version}</div>
+    return <div>{this.props.globalContent.version}</div>
   }
 }

 module.exports = Consumer(MyComponent)
 ```

-Once you have designated (annotated, but not necessarily using official javascript annotations?) your component as a consumer, it will have access to the following context properties and, if a class, instance methods.
-Context is accessed using the second input parameter for functional components, or `this.context` for class components.
+Once you have designated (annotated, but not necessarily using official javascript annotations?) your component as a consumer, it will have access to the following properties and, if a class, instance methods.
 Instance methods are only available for class components and will be accessed directly on `this` (e.g., `this.getContent()`)

-### Context Properties
+### Properties

 -   globalContent